OmnitrixSDC/FourArms-Reviews/README.md

 ```

 # Update Environment Variables
 Edit a copy of the example.env file for your deployment.
 DB_HOST accepts URL or IP Address.
-Remembner DB_PORT is a separate variable and **DOES NOT** go at the end of the host address.
+Remember DB_PORT is a separate variable and **DOES NOT** go at the end of the host address.
 ```
 SERVER_PORT="42000"
 DB_USERNAME="postgres"